giantswarm/docs/src/content/guides/creating-clusters-via-crs-on-aws/index.md

-+++
+---
-title = "Creating tenant clusters on AWS via Control Plane Kubernetes API" description = "This guide will walk you through the process of tenant cluster creation via Control Plane Kubernetes." date = "2020-04-01" type = "page" weight = 100 tags = ["tutorial"]
+title: Creating tenant clusters on AWS via Control Plane Kubernetes API
+description: This guide will walk you through the process of tenant cluster creation via Control Plane Kubernetes.
-+++
+date: 2020-04-01
+type: page
+weight: 100
+tags: ["tutorial"]
+---
 # Creating tenant clusters via the Control Plane Kubernetes API

 This guide will show you how to create tenant clusters by creating and applying CRs directly to the control plane.